Running On A HPC With Slurm

 clone is and the name of the conda environment.
 This script will also ask about a project directory and config, if this is your first time initializing flepiMoP

-it might be helpful to clone the flepimop_sample
+it might be helpful to use configs out of flepiMoP/examples/tutorials

 Upon completing this script it will output a sample set of commands to run to quickly test if the installation/initialization has gone okay.